The Designer Who Codes: My Journey to Software Engineering

 - We can spot visual bugs from a mile away

-What I Wish I Knew Earlier
+What I Wish I Knew Earlier?

 - Start with the basics.
 Yes, React is cool, but learn HTML/CSS properly first

-Where I Am Now
+Where I Am Now?

-If you're considering this path, remember:
+If you are considering this path, remember:

 - You don't need to be the best developer; your unique perspective is valuable